ancosen/EasyJSON/README.md

 ## <a name='Testing'>Testing</a>

 In the Junit testing some useful example are provided.
 Please if you notice bugs or errors, report as soon as possible.
-It's very fast.

 ## <a name='Thanks'>Thanks</a>

-Many thanks to @ralfstx for his JSON Tokenizer in his project https://github.com/ralfstx/minimal-json
+Many thanks to @ralfstx for his JSON Tokenizer in his project https://github.com/ralfstx/minimal-json.
+It's very fast.

 ## <a name='License'>License</a>